Sponsored Projects Policies & Procedures

 Hamilton County Department of Education Partnership Projects

 The Hamilton County Department of Education (HCDE) requires that proposals that involve partnership activities be reviewed and approved by HCDE administrators and, in certain cases, the Hamilton County School Board prior to submission of the grant application.
-If a project will involve Hamilton County schools in any way, please contact the Office of Grants & Research immediately to discuss the HCDE review and approval process.
+If a project will involve Hamilton County schools in any way, please contact the Office of Research and Sponsored Programs immediately to discuss the HCDE review and approval process.

 Prior to submission, all grant proposals must be approved by the appropriate director of operations, assistant superintendent or curriculum and instruction director, and the chief financial officer.